nuitrcs/GitHub_Bootcamp/README.md

 # GitHub_Bootcamp

 Welcome to the RCDS bootcamp!!!

+David's change